-There are several features and configurations for the input of the ADC10D1000/1500 so that it may be used in many different applications.
-This section covers AC/DC-coupled Mode, input full-scale range adjust, input offset adjust, DES/Non-DES Mode, sampling clock phase adjust, an LC filter on the sampling clock, and VCMO Adjust.
+There are several features and configurations for the input of the ADC12D1000/1600 so that it may be used in many different applications.
+This section covers AC/DC-coupled Mode, input full-scale range adjust, input offset adjust, DES/Non-DES Mode, and sampling clock phase adjust.